cyberconnecthq/cyberconnect-docs/docs/introduction.md

 ### How does CyberConnect protocol compare to a social network
-这一段是想讲什么内容？not sure what this is trying to convey.

-People never get to

-exchanging cryptocurrencies (ERC-20 Tokens) on the Ethereum blockchain.
 The protocol is implemented as a set of persistent, non-upgradable smart contracts; designed to prioritize censorship resistance, security, self-custody, and to function without any trusted intermediaries who may selectively restrict access.